oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

         path "../../../../defined-sets/icmp-type-sets/icmp-type-set/name";
       }
       description
-        "Reference to an ICMP type set to match the ICMP type field.";
+        "A reference to an ICMP type set to match the ICMP type field.";
     }
   }

   augment "/ietf-acl:acls/ietf-acl:acl/ietf-acl:aces"
         + "/ietf-acl:ace/ietf-acl:actions" {
     description
-      "rate-limit action.";
+      "Rate-limit action.";
     leaf rate-limit {
       when "../ietf-acl:forwarding = 'ietf-acl:accept'" {
         description
-          "rate-limit valid only when accept action is used.";
+          "Rate-limit valid only when accept action is used.";
       }
       type decimal64 {
         fraction-digits 2;
       }
+      units "bytes per second";
       description
         "Indicates a rate-limit for the matched traffic.";
     }